 - \$20,782,000 principal amount of 3.125% Convertible Senior Notes due May 1, 2013 (the "2013 Notes"), exchangeable at the option of the holder or upon certain specified events into an aggregate of 5,586,559 shares of the Company's common stock at a conversion price of \$3.72 per share.
 The Company has the right to redeem the 2013 Notes for cash as a whole or in part after May 1, 2011.
-The Company may be obligated to redeem the 2013 Notes prior to their stated maturity if there is an occurrence of a fundamental event, as described in the indentures. - \$1,234,000 principal amount of 3.125% Convertible Senior Notes due November 1, 2011 (the "2011 Notes"), exchangeable at the option of the holder or upon certain specified events into an aggregate of 24,789 shares of the Company's common stock at a conversion price of \$49.78 per share.
+The Company may be obligated to redeem the 2013 Notes prior to their stated maturity if there is an occurrence of a fundamental event, as described in the indentures. - \$1,234,000 principal amount of 3.125% Convertible Senior Notes due November 1, 2011 (the "2011 Notes" and collectively with the 2013 Notes, the "Notes"), exchangeable at the option of the holder or upon certain specified events into an aggregate of 24,789 shares of the Company's common stock at a conversion price of \$49.78 per share.
 The Company has the right to redeem the 2011 Notes for cash as a whole or in part after November 1, 2009.
 The Company may be obligated to redeem the 2011 Notes prior to their stated maturity if there is an occurrence of a fundamental event, as described in the indentures.

 Interest on both series of Notes is payable on May 1 and November 1 each year through maturity.
-Under certain circumstances, the Company may redeem some or all of the Notes on or after specified dates at a redemption price equal to 100% of the principal amount of the notes plus accrued and unpaid interest.
-Holders of the notes may require the Company to purchase some or all of their notes if certain changes in control occur at a repurchase price equal to 100% of the principal amount of the notes plus accrued and unpaid interest.
+Under certain circumstances, the Company may redeem some or all of the Notes on or after specified dates at a redemption price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.
+Holders of the Notes may require the Company to purchase some or all of their Notes if certain changes in control occur at a repurchase price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.

-The Company has elected to record the value of the 2011 Notes and the 2013 Notes at fair value in order to simplify the accounting for the convertible debt, inclusive of the redemption, repurchase and conversion adjustment features which would otherwise require specialized valuation, bifurcation, and recognition.
-Accordingly, the Company has adjusted the carrying value of the convertible senior notes to their fair value as of March 31, 2010, with changes in the fair value of the notes occurring since December 31, 2009, reflected in fair value adjustment in the statements of operations.
-The recorded fair value of the 2011 Notes and 2013 Notes of \$18,085,417 as of March 31, 2010 differs from their total stated principal amount of \$22,016,000 by \$3,930,583.
-The recorded fair value of the 2011 Notes and 2013 Notes of \$16,676,417 as of December 31, 2009 differs from their total stated principal amount of \$22,016,000 by \$5,339,583.
+The Company has elected to record the Notes at fair value in order to simplify the accounting for the convertible debt, inclusive of the redemption, repurchase and conversion adjustment features which would otherwise require specialized valuation, bifurcation, and recognition.
+Accordingly, the Company has adjusted the carrying value of the Notes to their fair value as of June 30, 2010, with changes in the fair value of the Notes occurring since December 31, 2009, reflected in fair value adjustment in the condensed statements of operations.
+The recorded fair value of the Notes of an aggregate of \$18,467,333 as of June 30, 2010 differs from their total stated principal amount of \$22,016,000 by \$3,548,667.
+The recorded fair value of the Notes of an aggregate of \$16,676,417 as of December 31, 2009 differs from their total stated principal amount of \$22,016,000 by \$5,339,583.